Skip to content

 Tipping in is appreciated but not mandatory.

-A 5 – 10% tip in restaurants is common if service is good.
+A 5 – 10% tip in restaurants is standard if the service is good.

 Rounding up the bill or leaving small change is standard for taxis, cafés, and bars.
 Hotel staff and tour guides also appreciate small tips.